Horatio Nelson, 1st Viscount Nelson: Return to sea, 1803

-Nelson gave chase, but after arriving in the Caribbean, spent June in a fruitless search for the fleet.
-Villeneuve had briefly cruised around the islands, before heading back to Europe, in contravention of Napoleon's orders.
-The returning French fleet was intercepted by a British fleet, under Sir Robert Calder, and engaged in the Battle of Cape Finisterre, but managed to reach Ferrol with only minor losses.
-Nelson returned to Gibraltar at the end of July, and travelled from there to England, dismayed at his failure to bring the French to battle and expecting to be censured.
+Nelson gave chase, but spent June in a fruitless search for the fleet after arriving in the Caribbean.
+Villeneuve briefly cruised around the islands before heading back to Europe in contravention of Napoleon's orders.
+The returning French fleet was intercepted by a British fleet under Sir Robert Calder and engaged in the Battle of Cape Finisterre, but managed to reach Ferrol with only minor losses.
+Nelson returned to Gibraltar at the end of July and travelled to England, dismayed at his failure to bring the French to battle and expecting to be censured.
 To his surprise, he was given a rapturous reception from crowds who had gathered to view his arrival.
 Senior British officials congratulated him for sustaining the close pursuit, crediting him with saving the West Indies from a French invasion.
 Nelson briefly stayed in London, where he was cheered wherever he went, before visiting Merton Place to see Lady Hamilton, arriving in late August.
-He entertained a number of his friends and relations there over the coming month, and began plans for a grand engagement with the enemy fleet, one that would surprise his foes by forcing a pell-mell battle on them.
+He entertained a number of his friends and relations there over the coming month, and began plans for a grand engagement with the enemy fleet, one which would surprise his foes by forcing a pell-mell battle on them.

-Captain Henry Blackwood arrived at Merton early on 2 September, bringing news that the French and Spanish fleets had combined and were currently at anchor in Cádiz.
+Captain Henry Blackwood arrived at Merton early on 2 September, bringing news of the French and Spanish fleets having combined and were currently at anchor in Cádiz.
 Nelson hurried to London, where he met with cabinet ministers and was given command of the fleet blockading Cádiz.
-It was while awaiting one of these meetings, on 24 September, with Robert Stewart, Viscount Castlereagh, the Secretary of State for War and the Colonies, that Nelson and Major General Arthur Wellesley—the future Duke of Wellington—met briefly in a waiting area.
+While awaiting one of these meetings on 24 September with Robert Stewart, Viscount Castlereagh, the Secretary of State for War and the Colonies, Nelson and Major General Arthur Wellesley—the future Duke of Wellington—met briefly in a waiting area.
 Wellington was waiting to be debriefed on his Indian operations, and Nelson on his chase and future plans.
 Wellington later recalled, "[Nelson] entered at once into conversation with me, if I can call it conversation, for it was almost all on his side and all about himself and, in reality, a style so vain and so silly as to surprise and almost disgust me".
-After a few minutes, Nelson left the room, but having then been informed who his companion had been, returned and entered into a more earnest and intelligent discussion with the young Wellesley.
+After a few minutes, Nelson left the room, but then being informed who his companion was, returned and entered into a more earnest and intelligent discussion with the young Wellesley.
 This lasted for a quarter of an hour, and encompassed topics such as the war, the state of the colonies, and the geopolitical situation.
-On this second discussion, Wellesley recalled, "I don't know that I ever had a conversation that interested me more".
-This was the only meeting between the two men.
+On this second discussion, Wellesley recalled, "I don't know I ever had a conversation that interested me more".
+This was the only meeting between the two.